blauwe-lucht/centralized-logging-with-vms-demo/README.md

 There are solutions for these issues:

-- An extra field containing microseconds can be added to each event and the combination of timestamp and microseconds can be used to sort the events properly.
 - A protocol like [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) (Precision Time Protocol) can be used to minimize the clock skew between computer clocks,
 - or increasing sequence numbers can be added to events to make the order of events explicit.